Have Sword, Will Travel

 Have Sword, Will Travel is a 1969 Hong Kong wuxia film directed by Chang Cheh and starring Ti Lung, David Chiang and Lee Ching.

+In the film, a clan leader has the annual mission to escort the transport of gold by the government of Luoyang.
+He is considered invincible until an illness causes him to lose his skills.
+Three bodyguards are tasked with defending the gold from a master thief.

 Plot

-The upright and invincible leader of the Wulin clan Lord Yin Ke Feng (Cheng Miu) helps the Luoyang government to escort two hundred million worth of gold annually and has never made a mistake.
-However, he accidentally loses his martial arts skills and the gold is stolen by Chao Hong (Ku Feng), leader of the Flying Tigers thieves.
+The upright and invincible leader of the Wulin clan, Lord Yin (Cheng Miu), helps the Luoyang government to escort two hundred million worth of gold annually and has never made a mistake.
+However, he is ill and loses his martial arts skills and the gold is in danger of being stolen by Chao Hong (Ku Feng), leader of the Flying Tigers thieves.

 Lone swordsman Lu Yi (David Chiang) meets Yun Piao Piao (Lee Ching) and her fiance Siang Ding (Ti Lung), who are bodyguards for the gold.
-First, they fight each other before joining forces to help Yin to defeat Chao.
-Originally down and out, Lu is taken in by the gentle Yun and volunteers to be a bodyguard.
-He becomes acquainted with her through his warm-blooded actions.
+First they fight each other before joining forces to help Yin defeat Chao - originally down and out, Lu is taken in by the gentle Yun and volunteers to be a bodyguard.